-As a result of this positive drug screening, the facility was required to report her to the Department of Nursing and the Florida impaired practitioner program for nurses IPN.
-The RN refused IPN enrollment and participation since she did not suffer from any substance abuse issues.
+As a result of this positive drug screening, the facility was required to report her to the Department of Nursing and the Intervention Project for Nurses (IPN).
+The RN refused IPN enrollment and participation because she did not suffer from any substance abuse issues.

-Consequently, the Department opened an investigation against her RN license accusing her of testing positive for a drug and accusing her of impairment.
-CLG scheduled an evaluation with one of our IPN-approved evaluators who ultimately found the RN safe to practice without need for monitoring.
-We provided the Department with a Response to the Letter of Investigation along with supportive evidence.
+Consequently, the Department opened an investigation against her RN license, accusing her of testing positive for a drug and accusing her of impairment.
+We at Chapman Law Group scheduled an evaluation with one of our IPN-approved evaluators who ultimately found the RN safe to practice without need for monitoring.
+We provided the Department with a response to the letter of investigation along with supportive evidence.